-CONFLICT OF INTEREST- City Attorney and his partners and associates may not represent criminal defendants in City Court.
+CONFLICT OF INTEREST - GOVERNMENT ATTORNEYS - City Attorney and his partners and associates may not represent criminal defendants in City Court.
 City Attorney and his partners and associates may represent criminal defendants before Grand Jury and in County or Circuit Court where no city police officers are involved, the crimes charged are solely for alleged violation of state law, and the municipality is not otherwise directly or indirectly involved or affected.

-The Ethics Committee of the Mississippi State Bar has been asked to render its opinion on the following situation:
+The Ethics Committee of The Mississippi Bar has been asked to render its opinion on the following situation:

 One of the members of a law firm is the city attorney for a city on all civil matters.
 This city attorney does not prosecute criminal matters in city court.
 Another attorney from another law firm is the city prosecuting attorney.